andi1984/idiomatic-sass/README.md

 ## Functions

-* Functions should be prefix with a dash and a namespace: `-rg-columns`
+* Functions should be prefix with a namespace: `rg-columns`
 * The namespace can be dropped if it is a private function: `columns`
 * Functions should be documented using DocBlock or similar.